19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Misty Step.md

 | Range    | 30 feet                                             |
 | Domains  | [Air](../../Spell%20Domains/Air.md)              |

-You teleport to an unoccupied point you can see within range.
+You teleport to an unoccupied space you can see within range.

 ---
 *Upcast: Increase the range by 30 feet per spell level.*